Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Numerical results

-In Figures \ref{fig:msc2} and \ref{fig:msc3}, we present the result of the PDE-based denoising.
-The simulations are performed for $\lambda=0.3$ with time $T_{max} = 5$ and $N_t = 40$ for fine-grid simulations.
-For the multiscale method, due to the additional ability of noise reduction based on the local denoising and accurate basis construction, we use less number of time iterations $N_t = 5$.
+Note that because we consider the decoupled process for each channel, we use the same values of the parameters for each channel.
 The multiscale basis functions are calculated for a grayscale version of the image and used for each Y, Cr, and Cb channel.
 Denoising of each channel is done separately.
 In general, we can consider a color image as a 3D array and construct multiscale basis functions that incorporate eigenvectors of a color image.
 However, in this work, we concentrate on the simplified decoupled version of the image into separate channels that do not interact.
-The presented figure shows good noise removal for both fine-scale and coarse-scale methods.
-Next, we consider quantitative comparison and consider the similarity index for each channel (RRMSE1/RRMSE2/RRMSE3 for Y, Cr, Cb channels) and the resulting SSIM with a peak signal-to-noise ratio (PSNR) for the color image.
+Further improvement can be made by considering a coupled PDE-based approach without color channel separation on fine and multiscale solvers.
+We also note that the time of calculations presented in tables for the multiscale method does not include the time of multiscale basis construction that can be done in parallel.
+In future work, we will consider hybrid approaches to reduce the time of basis construction, for example, using machine learning techniques \cite{vasilyeva2019convolutional, vasilyeva2020learning, vasilyeva2021machine}.
+Moreover, we used a projection approach and constructed a global projection matrix using a multiscale method to project a system onto the course grid.
+Further optimization of the computational efficiency should be done by efficiently constructing the coarse scale system locally in each coarse cell, especially for the AMs method.
+We may obtain significantly faster implementation.
+We will consider it in future works in a couple with optimizing the multiscale basis construction process.